meshery/meshery/docs/pages/concepts/logical/designs.md

 - Designs can be cloned.
 - Designs can be snapshotted.
 Snapshots are immutable.
 Snapshots can be compared for differences between Design versions.
   - Snapshots can be exported or embedded.
-- Designs can be embedded.
+- Designs can be embedded in web pages either as a bundle of HTML or as a React component using the NPM package.
 - Designs can be converted into reusable Patterns.
 Creating a Pattern involves replacing the values of the variables in the design with the values provided by another user.
   - The user who creates a Pattern is called the **pattern owner**.
 - Designs can be deployed.
 Deploying a Design involves incorporating one or more components into your Design, configuring their relationships, and deploying them to one or more Environments.
 By default, any user of a Workspace can deploy a Design.
 - Designs can be deleted.
-  - Designs can be archived (depending upon Remote Provider)
+  - Designs can be archived and restored (depending upon Remote Provider)
-  - Designs can be restored (depending upon Remote Provider).
 - Designs can be compared.
 - Designs can be validated.
 Validation involves checking the syntax of the Design and ensuring that all the components and patterns referenced in the Design are available.
 - Designs can be dry-run deployed.